Doctor insights on:

 Why when some children loose their baby teeth do the new ones come out crooked, while some other kids' don't?

 Crooked teeth: This is a great question but difficult to answer with limited space.
 Basically, there are genetic factors, environmental factors, and developmental factors.
 All of these factors affect us in some fashion.
-Bottom line though, we are all unique and different and it's beautiful!
-Consult with an orthodontist to discuss options. ...Read moreSee 5 more doctor answers
+Bottom line though, we are all unique and different and it's beautiful! consult with an orthodontist to discuss options. ...Read moreSee 5 more doctor answers

 The first teeth which are shed and replaced by permanent teeth.
 The first primary tooth comes in at about 6 months of age and the 20th and last primary tooth erupts at around 2 1/2 years of age.
 The primary teeth are replaced beginning usually at about age 6.
 Also called baby teeth, milk teeth, temporary ...Read more

 - Talk to a doctor live online for free

-- Can teeth fall out with braces?
+- Baby teeth supposed fall out

-- Can your wisdom teeth fall out?
+- What are the teeth that fall out?

-- Wisdom teeth stitches fall out
+- Order teeth fall out